Tamschi/flourish/flourish/README.md

 index.set(3); // nothing
 ```

 `Signal`s are fully lazy, so they only update while subscribed or to refresh their value if dirty.

+The default `GlobalSignalRuntime` notifies signals iteratively from earlier to later when possible.
+Only one such notification cascade is processed at a time with this runtime.

-("uncached" signals run their closure whenever their value is retrieved, but not on update.)
+("uncached" signals run their closure whenever their value is retrieved instead, not on update.)

 ## Using a different runtime